History

 Year 9

-Term 1
+Term 1 |

-Term 2
+Term 2 |

+How different were the Soviet Union and Fascist Italy?
+In this module, students will focus on case studies exploring Russia and Italy, comparing the concepts of communism and fascism to understand the impact that the regimes had on ordinary citizens.
+They will explore the concepts of similarity and difference, and look at how much political ideologies were adapted by rulers in power.
+How did people resist the Holocaust and other genocides?
 In this study of the Holocaust, students will study events from the perspective of those most affected: the Jewish victims and survivors.
 From small acts of resistance to organised armed rebellions, students will understand how Jewish people resisted the dehumanising and brutal treatment they endured at the hands of the Nazis and their collaborators.
-Students will also study resistance and agency of victims and survivors of other genocides: the Porajmos, Cambodian Genocide, Rwandan Genocide and Bosnian Genocide.
+Students will also study resistance and agency of victims and survivors of other genocides: the Porajmos, Cambodian Genocide, Rwandan Genocide and Bosnian Genocide. |

-Term 3
+Term 3 |

+What was the significance of the civil rights movement?
+In this module, students will begin by exploring the context of racism in the USA, allowing them to understand why the civil rights movement began.
+They will explore the key events such as the Montgomery Bus Boycott and understand the role of individuals.
+Why do historians Hyam and Burton explain decolonisation differently?
 In this module, students will develop their understanding of how and why conflict has developed in 20th and 21st centuries around the world.
 This will include case studies on events such as the Iraq war.
-This module will allow students to apply their knowledge of the world we live in today and how it has been shape.
+This module will allow students to apply their knowledge of the world we live in today and how it has been shape. |

 Key Stage 4 Curriculum